Grower Spotlight: Father-Son Team, Troy & Matt

 I always enjoy getting the opportunity to dive deeper into farmers’ stories, like when I had the pleasure to sit down with father and son, Troy and Matt Milford, to learn more about their lives as poultry growers in Georgia.
 From talking about the challenging ABF environment to family and faith, we just about cover it all.

 Just like his dad, Matt grew up loving the farm life.
-The only reason he went to college, he told us laughing, was “because of mama.”
-But, after two years, the farm was calling.
+Laughing, Matt told us that the only reason he went to college was “because of mama.”
+But after two years, the farm was calling.

 Each time another Milford man followed his heart and returned to the family poultry business, there was one thing that had to be done: build more chicken houses.